-- for further details regarding agro-forestry requirements, please refer to the Forestry Grant Scheme quidance - if you want to include areas in your EFA that are currently part of an agro-forestry grant scheme you can do this.
-However: - you must ensure that the management of the two schemes are compatible.- the payment you receive for your agro-forestry grant scheme may be reduced to reflect the Greening payment you receive for your EFA feature - there may be delays in the payment of your Basic Payment as both schemes will need to be validated
+- for further details regarding Woodland creation small or farm woodland' scheme (FGS081-009) requirements, please refer to the Forestry Grant Scheme guidance or the Agroforestry guidance - if you want to include areas in your EFA that are currently part of an agro-forestry grant scheme you can do this.
+However: - you must ensure that the management of the two schemes are compatible. - the payment you receive for your agro-forestry grant scheme may be reduced to reflect the Greening payment you receive for your EFA feature

+- there may be delays in the payment of your Basic Payment as both schemes will need to be validated third party inconsistent with the Land Reform Act and the associated access guides will not be considered a breach of an EFA.